12 Techniques Women Use To Have An Orgasm, According To OMGyes

-As Mic reports, cofounder, Rob Perkins, was having a chat with his friend Lydia Daniller about just how elusive the female orgasm can be.
+As Mic reports, OMGyes cofounder Rob Perkins was having a chat with his friend and fellow cofounder of OMGyes, Lydia Daniller, about just how elusive the female orgasm can be.
 Yes, we know it exists, but it’s the actual harnessing of it, and harnessing of it every time that seems to be the issue.
 Daniller told Mic:

 We're experiencing something of a hangover from our previous generation, where it's still hard for people to see women as sexual beings on their own.
 It's fairly new that women are seen as having their own desires.